 We took a look at the cost of living in Fort Worth compared to Austin.
 Here’s what we found:

-- It is 8% higher in the state capital.
+- The cost of living is 29% higher in the state capital.

 There are also a number of local development firms working on apartments seemingly all the time — from Deco 969 on Commerce Street to the affordable and supportive housing developments from the Fort Worth Housing Finance Corporation.